-The demand for skilled, educated, innovative, and technology-driven leaders in the field of agriculture is growing exponentially.
+The demand for skilled, educated, innovative, and technology-driven leaders in the field of agriculture continues to grow.

 The complex issues facing agriculture today need graduates with a grounded biblical worldview.
 Questions of stewardship, sustainability, business ethics, and agricultural politics must be grappled with in order to meet the world’s food supply needs.
 This is why Corban University has decided to become one of the few Christian schools on the West Coast—the only Christian school in Oregon—to offer a degree that integrates faith and agribusiness.